swift-student/swift-student.github.io/_posts/2020-1-15-swiftui-inputaccessoryview.md

 typora-root-url: ../../swift-student.github.io
 ---

 Between moving into a new apartment, my wife getting a new job, trying to get my last few projects finished at my job, and the holidays, life has got in the way of me keeping up on blogging for a bit.
 However, I've tried to keep working on my budget app where I can, and though I haven't made a ton of progress on the app, I have learned quite a bit about SwiftUI.
-See, I decided since this a personal project and I'm not too worried about supporting older versions of iOS, I would try my hand at using SwiftUI.
+See, I decided since this is a personal project and I'm not too worried about supporting older versions of iOS, I would try my hand at using SwiftUI.

 In some ways, SwiftUI can speed up development, and lead to writing less code.
 However, when you need a feature that isn't provided yet, or run into a bug, you can spend hours or even days trying to solve your problem.
-At this point, I'm quite positive that I could re-create what I have so far in UIKit in a matter of hours, and I have been tempted multiple times to abandon ship and go back to UIKit.
+At this point, I'm quite positive that I could re-create what I have so far in a matter of hours using UIKit, and I have been tempted multiple times to abandon ship and go back to it.
 However, I've stuck it out with SwiftUI, and I have a few tidbits that I will try to share in hopes that they might help others.

 In creating my app, I wanted to have an InputAccessoryView on my textfields that allowed navigation between and dismissal of TextFields similar to that of Safari when filling out a form: